LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Solution:

-Find & Replace all zeros with blank (leave replacement field empty)
+Find and Replace all zeros with blank (leave replacement field empty).

 4. Incorrect Column Headers